-- 345 Each integration profile is a representation of a real-world capability that is supported by a set of actors that interact through transactions.
+Each integration profile is a representation of a real-world capability that is supported by a set of actors that interact through transactions.
 Actors are information systems or components of information systems that produce, manage, or act on categories of information required by operational activities in the enterprise.
+Transactions are interactions between actors that

-Transactions are interactions between actors that communicate the required information through standards-based messages. - 350 The diagrams and tables of actors and transactions in subsequent sections indicate which transactions each actor in a given profile must support.
+355 operational activities in the enterprise.
+Transactions are interactions between actors the communicate the required information through standards-based messages.

+The diagrams and tables of actors and transactions in subsequent sections indicate which transactions each actor in a given profile must support.